 Ireland is a beautiful country with a long and storied history—but some darker corners lurk as well.
 Edna O’Brien caused a national uproar when she published Country Girls in 1960 because it dared to expose the raging misogeny in Irish society, especially the Catholic Church, and showed women who want more from life than they were offered in Ireland just 60 years ago.

 Of course, despite the outcry (and even a few book bans and burnings), O’Brien became an internationally celebrated author of some of the best books on Ireland.

 5. At Swim-Two-Birds by Flann O’Brien

 Flann O’Brien (not related to Edna) (and born Brian Nolan / alias Myles na Gopaleen) is not nearly as well-known as he should be – he was a terrific Irish novelist.
 In fact, the best writers of his day and later (Joyce, Graham Greene, and John Updike, to name a few) though he was wildly talented.

 What At Swim-Two-Birds about?
 Well… it’s a terribly difficult plot to describe.
 There’s a narrator, and a drunken writer whose creations come to life, and one bears his child, and some others put him on trial.
 It’s one of those books you simply need to experience if you have a love of beautiful, strange, hilariously funny literature.

 O’Brien also wrote The Poor Mouth (funny but hard to translate properly from the original Gaelic, apparently) and The Three Policemen, which is even more complicated to describe but a wild and fun ride.

-I hope these books about Ireland have provided some inspiration for your upcoming trip or your next vacation read!
+I hope these books to read before visiting Ireland have provided some inspiration for your upcoming trip or your next vacation read!
 Ireland is a land full of poets and writers, so there’s plenty to explore beyond this list.
 Slainte!